GSA/digitalgov.gov/content/news/2023/12/2023-12-01-amplifying-customer-voices.md

 ---
 date: 2023-12-01 11:03:00 -0500
-title: Amplifying customer voices
+title: "Amplifying customer voices"
-deck: A guide to natural language processing (NLP) in customer experience data analysis
+deck: "A guide to natural language processing (NLP) in customer experience data analysis"
-summary: Natural language processing and advanced analytics help gain insights on high-impact service performance and survey design.
+summary: "Natural language processing and advanced analytics help gain insights on high-impact service performance and survey design."

 # See all topics at https://digital.gov/topics
 topics:
   - data
   - code
   - product-management
+  - customer-experience

 # See all authors at https://digital.gov/authors
 authors:
   - isabel-izzy-metzger

 slug: amplifying-customer-voices

 primary_image: green-structured-unstructured-data-iceberg-chavapong-prateep-na-thalang-istock-getty-images-1353745656

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 Agencies rely on customer experience surveys to collect critical feedback about how their services and products are working for the American people.
 Some public-facing services across the government have been designated as “high impact” because they have an extensive customer base and/or profound impact on the individuals they serve.
 OMB [Circular A-11 Section 280](https://www.whitehouse.gov/wp-content/uploads/2018/06/s280.pdf) guidance requires [High Impact Service Providers](https://www.performance.gov/cx/hisps/) (HISPs) to collect feedback after each transaction across seven indicator measures of experience.
 Customers are asked to rate different aspects of their experience on a 5-point scale, ranging from very negative (1) to very positive (5); these ratings generate structured data.
 The survey design also includes an optional open-ended response allowing customers to describe their experiences in their own words, which creates unstructured data.
 The A-11 mandate has resulted in a large collection of structured and unstructured data on the performance of high-impact services.

 ## Bridging the gap: From structured to unstructured data

 The customer experience data we have collected under A-11 resembles an iceberg.
 The more visible, structured data at the tip of the iceberg can offer insight, but the massive, unstructured data below the surface holds great potential for developing a deeper understanding of customer experiences.

+{{< img src="nlp-cx-customer-experience-large-iceberg-in-water-simon-lee-unsplash-comp" >}}

 When customers answer survey questions like “Were you satisfied?”, the structured response data helps us gauge whether we are providing an effective service.
 But it doesn’t do much to shed light on why that service was effective (or not), or how we can improve that service.
 Those insights are more likely to exist in the free-text data, where individuals have an opportunity to explain their service experience.